 Shanell T. Smith is Assistant Professor of New Testament and Christian Origins.
 She is also an ordained Minister of Word and Sacrament in the Presbyterian Church, USA.
 She remains dedicated to preparing leaders for ministry in today's multi-faith world.
 Her passion for teaching is fueled by her desire to inspire and challenge by bringing together faith and intellect.
-She continually works to create and maintain a safe space for intellectual dialogue, critique, and analysis in the classroom, enhance the status of women in the profession, mentor students by helping them recognize, embrace, and capitalize on their potential, and publish works that will further New Testament scholarship by inciting others to engage.
+She continually works to create a productive space for intellectual dialogue, critique, and analysis in the classroom, enhance the status of women in the profession, mentor students by helping them recognize, embrace, and capitalize on their potential, and publish works that will further New Testament scholarship by inciting others to engage.
 As an African American woman, Dr. Smith finds that she is uniquely positioned to bring new perspectives, and more importantly, new questions to critical New Testament study, beyond traditional, feminist, and African American (male) hermeneutical inquiry.
-However, as an African American woman, Dr. Smith says her marginal status is tempered by remembering her place of privilege in comparison to her Third World sister-scholars, and those in these United States without access to scholarship.
-Her forthcoming work, The Woman Babylon and the Marks of Empire: Reading Revelation with a Postcolonial Womanist Hermeneutics of Ambiveilence has just been accepted for publication by Fortress Press!
+However, as an African American woman, Dr. Smith says her marginal status is tempered by remembering her place of privilege in comparison to her Two-Thirds World sister-scholars, and those in these United States without access to individual educational privilege and other structural privileges including healthcare, private transportation, safety, etc. Her most recent work, The Woman Babylon and the Marks of Empire: Reading Revelation with a Postcolonial Womanist Hermeneutics of Ambiveilence (Fortress Press 2014), engages and furthers both feminist and African American biblical interpretations of Revelation in terms of the "Great Whore" debate and the understanding of Revelation as a minority report, respectively.